maliedvp/safe_hdb/README.md

 ><span style="background-color:#ddd">main.py</span>.

 builds all layers of the database, including descriptive statistics and graphical illustrations of the layers, from scratch.
 The Graph below illustrates the logic of the process.
-Each yellow rectangular represents a submodule.
+Each gray rectangular represents a submodule.

 ```mermaid
 flowchart TD